juice49/StylusModularScale/readme.md

 ## Todo

+- Switch to a JS implemtation to improve portability and testability
 - Explain config better
 - Support an "important number" for double-stranded scale
 - Test more rigorously; particularly rounding